 Director Intervention Core

-Dr. Johnston is a geriatric psychiatrist and co-investigator of MIND at Home, a study measuring the effectiveness of pro-active care coordination to persons with memory disorders at home.
+Dr. Johnston is a geriatric psychiatrist and co-investigator of MIND at Home, and Director of the PATCH Program (Psychogeriatric Assessment and Treatment in City Housing) which provides interdisciplinary mental healthcare to frail elderly in their homes in Baltimore City, both in-person and via telehealth.
 In 2008, the American Association for Geriatric Psychiatry created the AAGP Deirdre Johnston Award for Excellence and Innovation in Geriatric Mental Health Outreach Services, to encourage programs providing mental health services to the frail elderly in their homes.

 Betty E. Smith Black, M.Ed., PhD

 Betty S. Black, PhD, is Associate Professor of Psychiatry at the Johns Hopkins School of Medicine in the Division of Geriatric Psychiatry and Neuropsychiatry.
 She has a joint appointment in the Department of Health Policy and Management, and is a faculty member of the Johns Hopkins-University of Maryland Center for Research on Services for Severe Mental Illness.
 Dr. Black is also a core faculty member in the Johns Hopkins School of Nursing Center for Innovative Care in Aging.
 Dr. Black received her BS from the University of Tennessee, her M Ed and Ed S degrees at the University of Florida in mental health counseling, and her doctorate at the Johns Hopkins School of Hygiene and Public Health with concentrations in behavioral sciences and gerontology.
 Her work in research focuses on need and unmet need for mental health care, quality of life, decision making and end-of-life care for people with dementia and ethical aspects of dementia research.